Dr Carrie Li

 Assistant Professor

 Prof. Carrie Li is an Assistant Professor at the Department of Social Work and Social Administration.
-She studies intimate partner violence across cultural contexts and recently expands her research to Chinese society.
-Her approach to research is to use quantitative, qualitative, and experimental methods, as well as multiple theoretical frameworks to answer important questions about factors, patterns, etiology, intervention, and policy related to intimate partner violence and interpersonal violence.
-Prof. Li also takes a feminist and intersectionality approach to create knowledge for women, vulnerable, and marginalized populations.
+She studies intimate partner violence and holistic well-being across cultural contexts.
+She recently expands her research to Hong Kong and Chinese societies.
+Her approach to research is to use quantitative, qualitative, and experimental methods, as well as multiple theoretical frameworks to answer important questions about factors, patterns, etiology, intervention, and policy.
+Prof. Li also takes a feminist and intersectionality approach to create knowledge for vulnerable and marginalized populations.

 Publications